design-automation/mobius-parametric-modeller-dev-0-9/README.md

 To deploy mobius-sim:
 - In mobius-sim `package.json`, update the mobius-sim version number.
 - In mobus-sim root folder, run `npm run deploy`.
 This will publish the new version to npm.
-- Open the mobus-sim root folder in a new vscdoe, and commit changes to the repo.
+- Open the mobus-sim root folder in a new vscode, and commit changes to the repo.

 To deploy mobius-sim-funcs with the new version of mobius-sim:
 - In mobus-sim-funcs root folder, run `npm install @design-automation/mobius-sim@latest`.
 This will update